 All components are designed as plugins and the framework is easy to be extended and customized.

-Can be integrated with existing application to protect investment over the years for your organization.
+Can be integrated with existing applications to protect investment over the years for your organization.

 Service logs will be aggregated with ElasticSearch, LogStash and Kibana with monitoring and alerting.

 Built-in CorrelationId and TraceabilityId to trace service to service calls in aggregated logs.